unravela/artisan-monorepo-demo/README.md

 # Vue.JS&Go monorepo demo

-This is a very simple showcase of monorepository managed by [Artisan](https//github.com/unravela/artisan).
-The frontend is Vue.JS application embedded into backend application which is written in Go.

-This showcase demonstrate how you can easily combine the frontend `npm` with build system of backend which is pure Go with simple `Makefile`.
+This small demo monorepo demonstrates how you can easily combine the front end `npm` with the back end's build system, which is pure Go with simple `Makefile`.

 ## How to use